Title

 Republic Act No. 603 establishes the City of Roxas, defining its territorial jurisdiction, corporate powers, and governance structure, including the roles of the Mayor and Municipal Board, while outlining the city's legal responsibilities and operational framework.

-The City of Roxas is a political body corporate with perpetual succession, possessing powers of a municipal corporation, exercised under the provisions of its Charter.
+The City of Roxas is a political body corporate with perpetual succession and the powers of a municipal corporation, exercised in conformity with the charter.

-The Mayor is appointed by the President of the Philippines with the consent of the Commission on Appointments and holds office at the pleasure of the President.
+The Mayor is appointed by the President with the consent of the Commission on Appointments and holds office at the pleasure of the President.

 Analyze Cases Smarter, Faster